 After losing a loved one due to the negligence, mistake, or reckless indifference of another party, survivors are left to not only deal with their grief, but also address the legal ramifications of what happened.
 In many cases, substantial expenses and losses can accrue relating to the death.
-It is important for the family members of the deceased to consult with an experienced attorney who can provide guidance in this difficult time.
+It is important for the family members of the deceased to consult with an experienced wrongful death attorney who can provide guidance in this difficult time.
 We are here to help you navigate a wrongful death claim with sympathy and sensitivity for the traumatic experience you are going through.

 Potentially Responsible Parties in a Wrongful Death Claim

 Depending on the facts and circumstances surrounding the accident, there are many parties who may potentially be liable in a wrongful death claim.
 The following is an overview: